fujidana/vscode-spec-command/README.md

 * __IntelliSense__ - code completion and hinting
   * __Hovers__
   * __Code completion proposals__ - autocompletion that works during a user types a symbol
-    * __Code snippets__ - templates that make it easier to enter repeating code patterns, such as loops or conditional-statements
+    * __Code snippets__ - templates that make it easier to enter repeating code patterns, such as loops and conditional-statements
   * __Help with function signatures__ - help that appears during a user types an argument in a function call.
 * __Code navigation__
   * __Show all symbol definitions within a document__ - symbol definitions in a file, used in: _Go to Symbol in File_ (Ctrl+Shift+O) and the navigation bar below the editor tabs (aka breadcrumb)
   * __Show definitions of a symbol__ - symbol definitions in open files, used in: _Go to Definition_ (F12) and _Peek Definition_ (Alt+F12) in right-click menu
 * __Commands__ - the following commands can be invoked from the command pallate (Ctrl+Shit+P):
   * "Run Seclection/Line in Terminal" and "Run File in Terminal" commands.
 These commands assume __spec__ interactive shell has been ready in the active terminal view.
-  * "Open Reference Manuall" command.
+  * "Open Reference Manual" command.

-This extention treats user-defined symbols declared at the top level (i.e., not in a code block, curly brackets) as global and those in code blocks as local.
+This extension treats user-defined symbols declared at the top level (i.e., not in a code block, curly brackets) as global and those in code blocks as local.
 Global symbols are visible beyond a file where the symbol is defined; local symbols are visible only when the cursor is in the same block.

 ![screenshot of the hover](resources/screenshot.png "hover demo")